File Properties

 <figure><img src="/files/ojViZmPZX9fblRyBvk8E" alt=""><figcaption></figcaption></figure>

-**Time** allows users to select a specific time using the clock interface or enter it manually in the required format.
+**Time** lets you select a specific time using the clock interface or enter it manually in the required format.

 <figure><img src="/files/FTt8vkTFiItXn2UCQBJs" alt=""><figcaption></figcaption></figure>